 Experimenting With Electricity

-Andrew Crosse was a 19th-century man with enough monetary means to afford to spend his time dabbling in his hobby of scientific experimentation involving electricity.
+Andrew Crosse was a 19th-century man with enough monetary means to afford to spend time at his hobby of dabbling in scientific experimentation involving electricity.
 Actually, it was more of an obsession than a hobby.

 He built a state-of-the-art laboratory at his English countryside house and read up on similar research going on around the world.

-He naturally presumed that the stone or liquid used in the experiment had been the home of microscopic insect eggs and that the electrical stimulation had caused the eggs to hatch.
+He naturally presumed that the stone or liquid utilized in the experiment had been the home of microscopic insect eggs.
+The electrical stimulation must have caused the eggs to hatch.
 Oddly, though, no eggs had been seen originally, and no shells were to be seen after the insects appeared.
 Containers of the same chemical liquid source showed neither insects nor eggs.